Mapepire-IBMi/Mapepire-IBMi.github.io/src/content/docs/guides/Runtimes/nodejs.md

 ### Securing

-By default, Apron will always try to connect securely.
+By default, Mapepire will always try to connect securely.
 A majority of the time, servers are using their own self-signed certificate and is not from a CA (certificate authority).
 There are two options with the Node.js client:

 #### Allow all certificates